The Univalence Principle: Structured sets

 \chapter{Structured sets}

-The goal of \cref{sec:examples} is to explore a large number of examples of mathematical structures (particularly categorical and higher-categorical ones), to get a feel for how widely applicable our notions of indiscernibility and univalence are.
-In particular, we show that our notions of indiscernibility and equivalence specialize to ``correct'' notions for the relevant structures, even in cases where the latter notions appear at first to be \emph{ad hoc}.
+As previously noted, the goal of \cref{sec:examples} is to explore a large number of examples of mathematical structures, to get a feel for how widely applicable our notions of indiscernibility and univalence are.
+In this chapter we begin with some fairly trivial examples; later we will build up to more complicated ones.